 For example, someone might search for properties at least 30 years old that have not been sold in the past 10-15 years.
 This could signal that the property is ready for value-add improvements and may be worth an off-line conversation with the owner to gauge their interest in selling.

-Real estate crowdfunding platforms are a great way to search for value-add real estate deals.
+Real estate crowdfunding platforms are a great way to search for value-add real estate deals from syndicators around the country.
 Sponsors use these sites to connect with debt and equity investors who want to own a fractional share of real estate deals.

 One of the primary benefits of investing in value-add real estate using a crowdfunding platform is that the featured deals are managed by an experienced sponsor.